W4nd3d/W4nd3d/README.md

 ### Concepts & Paradigms
 - **OOP (Object-Oriented Programming)**
-  - Gradual application of SOLID principles.
+  - Gradual implementation of SOLID principles.
-  - Modular design using classes and components.
+  - Modular system design using classes and components.

 - **EDP (Event-Driven Programming)**
-  - Reactive logic flow based on signals or user input.
+  - Reactive logic flow based on user input or system signals.
-  - Understanding of event listeners, callbacks, and decoupled trigger-response architectures.
+  - Proficient understanding of event listeners, callbacks, and decoupled trigger-response architecture.
-  - Applied in game development (e.g., `Touched`, `MouseClick`, `InputBegan` in Roblox Studio).
+  - Actively applied in game development (e.g., `Touched`, `MouseClick`, `InputBegan` in Roblox Studio).

 - **DSA (Data Structures and Algorithms)**
-  - Basic iterative and recursive algorithms.
+  - Basic understanding of iterative and recursive algorithmic patterns.
-  - Use of lists, dictionaries, sets, and tuples for logical modeling.
+  - Practical use of lists, dictionaries, sets, and tuples for data modeling and control flow.

 ### Platforms
 - **Roblox Studio**
-  - Intermediate usage: Explorer, Workspace, Properties, and hierarchy.
+  - Intermediate proficiency with Explorer, Workspace, Properties, and hierarchy navigation.
-  - LocalScript, Script & ModuleScript (in progress).
+  - Familiar with LocalScript, Script, and ModuleScript (in progress).
-  - UI systems (e.g., health bar, inventory).
+  - UI systems implementation (e.g., health bar, inventory).
-  - Event handling (`RemoteEvent`, `BindableEvent`, `Touched`, etc.).
+  - Event-driven systems using `RemoteEvent`, `BindableEvent`, `Touched`, etc.
-  - External modules: `ShapecastHitbox`.
+  - Experience with external modules like `ShapecastHitbox`.

 - **Git & GitHub**
-  - Basic usage: `add`, `commit`, `push`, `pull`.
+  - Basic version control operations: `add`, `commit`, `push`, `pull`.
-  - Project organization with `README`, `.gitignore`, and `branches`.
+  - Project structuring with `README`, `.gitignore`, and branch management.

 ---

 ## 🎯 Future Focus

-- Combat system design (PvE & PvP)
+- Design of combat systems (PvE & PvP)
-- Game architecture (components, modularity)
+- Scalable game architecture using components and modular design
-- Emergent systems and non-linear storytelling (inspired by *RimWorld* / *Dwarf Fortress*)
+- Emergent gameplay and non-linear storytelling (inspired by *RimWorld* / *Dwarf Fortress*)
-- Refactoring personal engines using OOP
+- Refactoring personal engines with Object-Oriented Programming
-- Advanced mastery of data structures and algorithms
+- Advanced proficiency in data structures and algorithms
-- Design patterns: Observer, Component, Factory, etc.
+- Implementation of design patterns: Observer, Component, Factory, and more
-- Creating developer tools for Roblox Studio
+- Development of custom tools for Roblox Studio
-- Professional collaboration on GitHub (Pull Requests, Issues, Reviews)
+- Professional collaboration on GitHub (Pull Requests, Issues, Code Reviews)

 ---